microsoft/dotnet-apiport/docs/BreakingChanges/058 IAsyncResult.CompletedSynchronously property must be correct for the resulting task to complete.md

 - [ ] Build-time break

 ### Recommended Action
-If IAsyncResult implementations correctly return true for the CompletedSynchronusly property only when a task completed synchronously, then no break will be observed.
+If IAsyncResult implementations correctly return true for the CompletedSynchronously property only when a task completed synchronously, then no break will be observed.
 Users should review IAsyncResult implementations they own (if any) to ensure that they correctly evaluate whether a task completed synchronously or not.

 ### Affected APIs
 * ```M:System.Threading.Tasks.TaskFactory.FromAsync(System.IAsyncResult,System.Action{System.IAsyncResult})```